Bechara El Khoury: Personal life

 El Khoury married Laura Shiha in 1922.
 She was the sister of banker and intellectual Michel Shiha who helped El Khoury financially and introduced him the ideas about the confessional power-sharing and free market economy.

 His son Michel El Khoury served as the governor of the Lebanese central bank between 1978 and 1984 and between 1991 and 1993.

+Paul Peter Meouchi, Maronite Patriarch of Antioch, was his second cousin.

 Legacy

 El Khoury is widely considered a national hero in Lebanon for his role in its independence, and to be one of the most significant figures in the modern politics of the country.
 However, he has been criticised for several points in his presidency, most notably corruption, nepotism, and electoral fraud.